Shahmir675/OptiTrade/README.md

 The application offers advanced features like customizable charting tools, order management systems, and portfolio optimization techniques.
 By employing a modified Deep Q-Network (DQN), OptiTrade helps users manage their investments more effectively, allowing for strategic asset allocation based on real-time market trends.

 ## 🚀 Features <a name="features"></a>

+The key features of OptiTrade include the following:

 - **Real-Time Market Data**: Access live updates for NASDAQ-listed stocks, ensuring users stay informed of market fluctuations.
 - **Advanced Charting Tools**: Utilize various technical analysis tools, including moving averages, MACD, and candlestick charts, for informed trading decisions.
 - **Order Management**: Execute a variety of order types efficiently (market orders, limit orders, stop-loss) with an intuitive interface.